Wellington Tree Weta

 Hemideina crassidens

-Wetas are nocturnal insects that feed on foliage of trees, plants and grass.
+Wetas are nocturnal insects that feed on plant matter, chew bark and eat various insects.
 They can be found living in old tree trunks, rotting wood or under bark.
-They can reach an impressive size of up to 5cm.
+They can reach an impressive size of up to 7cm.

 What Does a Wellington Tree Weta look like?

-Looking like giant crickets and reaching sizes of 5cm (2inch), Wetas are big insects.
+Similar in appearance to giant crickets and reaching sizes of 7cm, Wetas are big insects.
 The abdomen of a Weta is striped with yellow and shades of brown.
 The long laying probe protruding from the back of the abdomen easily identifies a female.
 Both sexes have powerful jaws that are capable of giving a nasty nip, but the males have larger ones!
 The back legs have large sharp spike, so caution should be taken with these too.

 Where are Wellington Tree Wetas from?